 You’ll also want to visit Cubaocho Museum and Performing Arts Center, popular with travelers and locals alike for their famous live music and performances.

-And just a short distance from Little Havana’s center is Selina Miami River, an impossibly stylish boutique hotel decked out in tropical greenery with a charming rooftop bar.
+And just a short distance from Little Havana’s center is Life House, an impossibly stylish boutique hotel decked out in tropical greenery with a charming rooftop bar.

 3. Coral Gables: Historic, artsy, and sophisticated